 How Do I Pay For My Bill?

 We are taking all payments over the phone.
-We do not have a secure way to store card numbers, so we cannot keep your info on file.
 If you are not comfortable giving the information over the phone, we can bring your card in and use it on the machine as normal.
-Please note we will sanitize your card before and after.
 We also accept cash and check if needed.

 How Do The Appointments Work For Euthanasias?

 If this is where you find yourself with your pet, we want to express our deepest condolences.
 We know this is not ever easy and COVID makes it much worse.
 We want you to be with your pet the entire time if you wish.
 We will accommodate you to the absolute best of our ability to allow you these last precious moments with your loved one.
 With this being a sensitive time we will try to guide you to a quieter time of day.
 We will also have special parking and appointment accommodations for you to offer you the most privacy during your appointment.
 Please do not hesitate to ask any questions or express concerns.
 We want to support you the entire time.
 We do not have the ability to do In- Home euthanasias at this time.
 We recommend Harmony Pet Hospice for at home care.

 “[The Doctors] were so patient as they explained everything and answered all my questions.
 I didn’t feel rushed at all and they made sure I didn’t have any other concerns or questions before moving on.
 They were very knowledgeable and laid out all of the treatment options and outlined all the next steps.
 The vet tech had great tips for taking care of a senior cat.
 They also called to check in on [my pet] to make sure she was doing okay.“